 My name is Rae and I’m a chocoholic.
 They say the first stage is admitting that you have a problem, but for the next glorious seven days, I’m allowed to give in to temptation and discuss everything I love about the sweet treat.

-My love affair with chocolate began early on in my life when I read Roald Dahl’s classic book, Charlie and the Chocolate Factory and saw the firm adaption of Matilda for the first time.
-They taught me how to share, how how to be moral and how not to overindulge.
+My love affair with chocolate began early on in my life when I read Roald Dahl’s classic book, Charlie and the Chocolate Factory and saw the film adaption of Matilda for the first time.
+They taught me how to share, how to be moral and how not to overindulge.

 World Chocolate Week (15 Oct – 21 Oct) has come at the worst time possible for me this year.
 I’m currently trying to be eating healthily in preparation for a charity ball I’m attending at the end of the month, which has a floor length dress code, but it’s near impossible when all I can think about are solid blocks of heaven.

 If I was to have a cheat day, here are the first types of chocolate I’d be grabbing from the supermarket shelf: